Mainland China reports drop in new imported coronavirus cases, no local transmissions

 New imported cases in Beijing, Guangdong and Fujian declined, though the daily tally of new imported infections rose to a record 19 cases in the financial hub of Shanghai.

+The Hubei Health Commission has announced it would lift curbs on outgoing travellers starting March 25, provided they had a health clearance code.

+The provincial capital Wuhan, which has been in total lockdown since Jan.
+23, will see its travel restrictions lifted on April 8.
-The total accumulated number of confirmed cases in mainland China stands at 81,218, with imported infections accounting for 474 cases.

-The death toll from the outbreak in mainland China reached 3,281 as of the end of Tuesday, up by four from the previous day.
+The total number of confirmed cases in mainland China stands at 81,218, with 474 imported infections.
+The death toll in mainland China reached 3,281 as of the end of Tuesday, up by four from the previous day.

-(Reporting by Ryan Woo and Se Young Lee; Editing by Himani Sarkar and Michael Perry)
+(Reporting by Ryan Woo and Se Young Lee; Additional Reporting by Stella Qiu and Yawen Chen; Editing by Himani Sarkar and Michael Perry)

 ((Ryan.Woo@thomsonreuters.com;))